Euro zone leaders: Greece must do more to earn rescue

 A European official said a Eurogroup meeting on Monday could discuss ways to provide emergency finance to keep Athens afloat.

-Another diplomat said Merkel had declared the matter a "red line" for Germany.
-Tsipras, for his part, was insisting on a stronger commitment by the creditors to restructuring Greek debt to make it more sustainable in the medium-term.

-Some questioned whether it was feasible to rush the package through the Greek parliament in just three days.
-Tsipras is set to sack ministers who did not support his negotiating position in a vote last Friday and make dissident lawmakers in his Syriza party resign their seats, people close to the government said.

-Earlier, there were angry exchanges at a finance ministers' meeting that ended without a firm recommendation on Greece's application for a three-year loan on the basis of reform proposals submitted by Tsipras.
+A finance ministers' meeting was suspended at midnight after angry exchanges during nine hours of acrimonious debate without a firm recommendation on Greece's application for a three-year loan on the basis of reform proposals submitted by Tsipras.

 Eurogroup chairman Jeroen Dijsselbloem said that while ministers had made good progress, a couple of big issues were left for the leaders to resolve.

+"The Eurogroup ... came to the conclusion that there is not yet the basis to start the negotiations on a new programme," the document sent to national leaders said.

+"Only subsequent to legal implementation of the above mentioned measures can negotiations on the memorandum of understanding commence, subject to national procedures having been completed," it said, in a reference to authorisation by national parliaments in countries such as Germany.

-The draft said Greece needed 7 billion euros by July 20 in immediate funding, when it must make a crucial bond redemption to the European Central Bank, and a total of 12 billion euros by mid-August when another ECB payment falls due.
+The draft said Greece needed 7 billion euros by July 20, when it must make a crucial bond redemption to the European Central Bank, and a total of 12 billion euros by mid-August when another ECB payment falls due.

 It did not say how those needs would be met, and EU officials said finance ministers had been unable to agree on emergency finance.